 A trained specialist (colposcopist) positions the colposcope to examine your cervix, vagina and vulva for the presence of suspicious areas of tissue that might indicate cancer.

 Colposcopy (kol-POS-kuh-pee) is a procedure to closely examine your cervix, vagina and vulva for signs of disease.
 During colposcopy, your doctor uses a special instrument called a colposcope.

 Your doctor may recommend colposcopy if your Pap test result is abnormal.
-If your doctor finds an unusual area of cells during colposcopy, a sample of tissue can be collected for laboratory testing (biopsy).
+If your doctor finds an unusual area of cells during your colposcopy procedure, a sample of tissue can be collected for laboratory testing (biopsy).

-Many women experience anxiety before their colposcopy exams.
+You may experience anxiety before your colposcopy exam.
 Knowing what to expect during your colposcopy may help you feel more comfortable.

 Why it's done

 Female reproductive system

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

 The vulva is the outer part of the female genitalia, including the labia majora, labia minora and clitoris.